karnking/karnking/README.md

 ![258023483-746212b4-febe-4383-bf43-a42368c811f9](https://github.com/karnking/karnking/assets/68837552/4ff069dd-5c5c-4a58-98de-5207fd6c235e)

 # **<p align="center">Hello <𝚌𝚘𝚍𝚎𝚛𝚜/>!👋, I'm Karan Kotai</p>**
-**An aspiring and self-motivated full-stack web developer with a passion for coding and 1200+ hours of coding experience.
+**An aspiring and self-motivated full-stack web developer with a passion for coding and 1500+ hours of coding experience.
 I believe that teamwork makes dream work and working every day to better interpersonal skills.
-Looking for a challenging SDE role in a growth-oriented organization!!**
+Looking for a challenging SDE role in a growth-oriented organization!**

 ![](https://komarev.com/ghpvc/?username=karnking)